Radiographer

 Continuously update knowledge and skills i...read more

-Q4.
-Which is best catheter to do LV Angio or Aortogram
+Q. Which catheter is best for performing an LV Angio or Aortogram?

 The best catheter for LV Angiography or Aortogram depends on the specific patient anatomy and clinical indication.